EXPLORING THE FUTURE OF BEAUTY

 THE INSTALLATION

-The installation intends to immerse the audience in the Synthetic Skin Salon; a fictional skin-service salon that represents how these genetic procedures could become a common practice to boost the body’s biological functions.
-Accordingly it is proposed a series of improved bioengineered skins as products consumed by this evolved society.
-The installation includes the Skin Directory (a catalogue with the functions of the synthetic skins), a counter with the Skin Samples, the Synthetic Bodies (interactive mannequin type bodies) and the images portraying the Techosmetic Culture.
+The installation proposed in 2017 intended to immerse the audience in the Synthetic Skin Salon, a fictional skin-service salon that represents how these genetic procedures could become a common practice to boost the body’s biological functions.
+Accordingly, a series of improved bioengineered skins was proposed as products consumed by this evolved society.
+The installation included:

 SPECIAL THANKS